signal-owl26/Hallucination-Detection-in-Arabic-Evaluating-Large-Language-Models-with-HaluEval/README.md

 This is the repository for our paper:

-**Hallucination Detection in Arabic: Evaluating Large Language Models with HaluEval**
+**Can Large Language Models Reliably Judge Hallucinations in Arabic?
+A Controlled Study of Prompt and Content Language**

 The repository contains: